Agile Awareness Seminar

 - Fill in the form and we'll be in touch

-This course will benefit project teams looking to begin utilising Agile.
-It will also be of interest to business executives who need to understand how Agile can add value to their business and to account managers and senior users who need to understand their important role within Agile.
+This course will benefit teams looking to begin utilising Agile.
+It will also be of interest to business executives who need to understand how Agile can add value to their business and to stakeholders who need to understand their important role within Agile.

 Anyone who is in or is affected by an Agile team.
 No technical knowledge is necessary and neither is any prior exposure to other project management frameworks.
-We frequently deliver this course to whole departments, divisions or companies to ensure whole organisation alignment.
+We frequently deliver this course to whole departments, divisions or companies to ensure organisational alignment.

 - The Agile philosophy